mvolkmann/blog/src/neovim.md

 - To switch to the selected local branch, press the space bar.
 - To pull changes in the remote of the selected local branch, press `p`.
 - To push changes to the selected local branch to its remote, press `P`.
+- To create a new branch, press `n`.
+  A dialog will appear for entering a name for the branch.
 - Press the `return` key to see all the commits on the selected local branch within this section.
   Press the `esc` key to return to seeing a list of local branches.